How To: Sweat Copper Pipe

 Cleaned copper will shine like a brand new penny.
 After cleaning, it’s critical to avoid touching the copper pipe with your bare hands, lest natural oils and dirt on your skin interfere with the sweating process.

 STEP 3: Apply a thin, even layer of flux to the pipes.

 Don insulated work gloves for protection against the acid in the flux.
 Apply a thin, even layer of tinning or plumbing flux to the newly cleaned sections of the exterior and interior of the copper pipes with an acid or flux brush.
 Wipe off excess flux with a clean rag.

-Hang flame protector cloth over any wood, metal, or other surface capable of scorching within 8 inches of the work area where you’ll be using the propane torch and put on a pair of goggles for eye protection.
-Fire up the torch and hold it about 2 inches from the fitting.
+Hang flame protector cloth over any surface capable of scorching within 8 inches of the work area where you’ll be using the propane torch.
+Put on a pair of goggles for eye protection.
+Fire up the propane torch and hold it about 2 inches from the fitting.
 Pass it slowly over the flux-covered sections for 10 to 20 seconds until the flux begins to melt, becoming shiny.
 The copper will soon darken and the flux will sizzle and/or bubble, even smoke.
 This means the acid has begun to work.
 The surface will become dull and etched, creating a bondable surface.

 Wearing your insulated gloves, push the connecting pieces together until fully sealed (or as far as they’ll go).
 Twist the copper pipes slightly to distribute flux evenly inside the joint.
 Wipe off excess flux with a clean rag.

 STEP 6: Heat the pipes at the point where they connect and create a seam.